cloudiful/wezterm-config/README.md

 # my personal wezterm config
 This is my wezterm config

-clone this repo into ~/.config/wezterm/ and open wezterm then you will be able to
+clone this repo into ~/.config/wezterm/ and open wezterm then you will be able to taste my sweat wezterm setup 🤨

-taste my sweat wezterm setup 🤨
+<code><code>